solar panels on house

 What is Renewable Energy for Homes?

-• Solar Power: Harnessing the power of the sun to generate electricity.
+• Solar Power: The use of the Sun to produce electricity.

 Why Transition to 100% Renewable Energy?